fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/advanced_award_search/spending_by_category.md

 `scope`: Scope adds another level of aggregation to category.
 The possible scopes are dependent on the category keyword.

-`filter`: how the awards are filtered.
+`filters`: how the awards are filtered.
 The filter object is defined here: [Filter Object](https://github.com/fedspendingtransparency/usaspending-api/wiki/Search-Filters-v2-Documentation)

 `limit` (**OPTIONAL**):  how many results are returned.
 Defaults to `10`